polkadot-fellows/RFCs/text/0059-nodes-capabilities-discovery.md

 The value of `randomness` can be found in the `randomness` field when calling the `BabeApi_currentEpoch` function.

-In order to avoid downtime when the key changes, nodes should also register themselves as a secondary key that uses a value of `randomness` equal to the `randomness` field when calling `BabeApi_nextEpoch`.
+In order to avoid downtimes when the key changes, nodes should also register themselves as a secondary key that uses a value of `randomness` equal to the `randomness` field when calling `BabeApi_nextEpoch`.

 Implementers should be aware that their implementation of Kademlia might already hash the key before XOR'ing it.
 The key is not meant to be hashed twice.